 All audits are undertaken by independent third party resource evaluators and are overseen by the CRE who is a petroleum reserves and resources evaluator qualified in accordance with ASX Listing Rule requirements.
-No public reporting of any reserves or resources estimate is permitted without the sign off in by the CRE and the approval of the Chief Executive Officer.
+No public reporting of any reserves or resources estimate is permitted without the sign off of the Chairman of the Audit and Risk Committee and the approval of the Chief Executive Officer.
 All public reporting of the reserves or resources estimates is in accordance with the requirements set out in Chapter 5 of the ASX Listing Rules and the ROC Continuous Disclosure Policy.